-- 3.10 Our secondary competition objective requires that effective competition between firms is facilitated, so far as is reasonably possible, as we pursue the primary objectives.
-Effective competition can improve the supply of financial services to the real economy and encourage innovation and efficiency among firms. - 3.11 In facilitating 'effective competition', we pursue stable competition, which encourages the long-term viability of firms and the products and services provided by customers.
+- 3.11 Our secondary competition objective requires that effective competition between firms is facilitated, so far as is reasonably possible, as we discharge our general functions in a way that advances the primary objectives.
+Effective competition can improve the supply of financial services to the real economy and encourage innovation and efficiency among firms. - 3.12 In facilitating effective competition, we pursue competition that encourages the long-term viability of firms and the products and services provided by customers.
 We do not aim to create an environment where firms can gain short-term competitive advantages through unsustainable business practices.
-Unstable competition, where firms adopt business models that are not viable, can undermine our objectives. - 3.12 We have identified effective competition as being characterised by conditions where: - Suppliers compete to offer a choice of products or services on the most attractive terms to customers, such as lower prices or better quality.
+Such competition where firms adopt business models that are not viable can undermine our objectives. - 3.13 We have identified effective competition as being characterised by conditions where: - Suppliers compete to offer a choice of products or services on the most attractive terms to customers, such as lower prices or better quality.
 At the same time, suppliers appropriately price in the risks associated with their businesses such that they have confidence in their ability to meet their service obligations. - Customers have the confidence to shop around thanks to the fact that firms are subject to strong and proportionate prudential standards.
-Products and services can be obtained, and customers receive the products and services they expect, at a price that allows suppliers to earn a return on their investment commensurate with the level of risk taken. - It is possible for suppliers, including those offering new products and services, to enter the market and to expand; and suppliers offering products or services on unattractive terms, or which are unable to meet their obligations, to exit the market in an orderly fashion. - 3.13 Our proactive approach to the secondary competition objective is embedded in our internal policy-making and supervisory processes in several ways.9 Our Annual Competition
+Products and services can be obtained, and customers receive the products and services they expect, at a price that allows suppliers to earn a return on their investment commensurate with the level of risk taken. - It is possible for suppliers, including those offering new products and services, to enter the market and to expand; and suppliers offering products or services on unattractive terms, or which are unable to meet their obligations, to exit the market in an orderly fashion.